Cycling Improvements

 Benefits And Costs

-Cycling can provide a number of benefits and costs, as discussed below (for more information see the Bicyclepedia at www.bicyclinginfo.org/bikecost, and Litman, 1999).
+Cycling can provide a number of benefits and costs, as discussed below (for more information see the Bicyclepedia at www.bicyclinginfo.org/bikecost, Litman, 2005; CPF 2008).

 Mobility Benefits (Evaluating Transportation Choice)